By Dr Suzan Elharmeel, fertility specialist at City Fertility Gold Coast.

 No, PCOS can lead to “subfertility” but not infertility.
 It is possible to conceive if we pick it up early enough and treat it.
 Some patience is often required.
 We often diagnose the worst cases of this condition when the women are younger as they come to seek help due to abnormal menstrual cycles.
 I believe PCOS has the best prognosis for pregnancy success out of all the “subfertility” issues.

 If fertility is the main priority for a woman with PCOS, the first line of treatment, which can have a huge impact, is lifestyle, diet and exercise.
 A healthy lifestyle improves all of the symptoms of PCOS, including fertility.
-If an overweight woman loses at least 5 per cent of her weight, she can sometimes go to spontaneous ovulation on her own.
-Her chances of not only getting pregnant, but sustaining a healthy pregnancy with a good outcome, are significantly improved.
+If an overweight woman loses at least 5 per cent of her weight, she can sometimes go into spontaneous ovulation on her own.
+Her chances of not only getting pregnant but also sustaining a healthy pregnancy with a good outcome are significantly improved.
 Lifestyle should never be underestimated.

-The second step is ovulation induction, which can be done by clomiphene citrate (Clomid or Serophene), which is a tablet through a certain regimen, or can be done with an FSH injection of a small dose.
+The second step is ovulation induction, which can be done with clomiphene citrate (Clomid or Serophene), a tablet taken according to a specific regimen, or with a small-dose FSH injection.
 It depends on the clinical scenario.
 Up to 40 per cent of women using clomiphene will have success in ovulating, resulting in pregnancy rates comparable to those of the general population.
 Both ways, they need support through the process, clinically and personally.

 If infertility is not the immediate concern, the combined oral contraceptive pill (OCP) can be prescribed to reduce acne and hirsutism and maintain regular menstrual periods.
 Most importantly, the OCP provides constant progesterone to protect the endometrium and decrease the risk of uterine cancer from the unopposed estrogen that is a common feature of PCOS.